Please enter valid zip code

 Mobile Banking

-Citi has been around for a long time, offering various banking products and credit cards, so the website and app for mobile and online banking are just as robust as you might imagine.
+Citi has been around for a long time, offering various banking products and credit cards, so the website and mobile app are just as robust as you might imagine.
 The Citi Mobile App has high ratings on both the Apple Store and Google Play.

 Fees

 The monthly fee for the Everyday Benefits checking is $15, but there are many ways to waive that fee.
-The easiest way is through qualifying enhanced deposits, including money through third-party vendors.
+The easiest way is through qualifying EDDs, including payments through third-party vendors.
 Deposit at least $250 per month in direct deposits and pay no monthly service fee.

-There are reasonable fees assessed for items you might expect, such as receiving a paper statement or sending wire transfers.
+Reasonable fees are assessed for items you might expect, such as receiving a paper statement or sending wire transfers.
 These fees are usually easy to avoid.

 Extras

-New customers who open a Citi checking account with EDD between January 10, 2024, and July 8, 2024, are eligible for a $300 cash bonus.
+New customers who open a Citi checking account with EDD between 1/8/25 and 7/7/25 are eligible for a $325 cash bonus.
 Simply open the account and have two separate direct deposits into that account within 90 days.
 Those deposits must combine to equal $1,500 or more.
-Thirty days later, you will receive the $300 bonus.
-Check out the offer page from Citi for more.
+Thirty days later, you will receive the $325 bonus.
+Check out Citi’s offer page for more information.

 Access

-Those who bank with Citi enjoy ATM access worldwide; the bank participates in the MoneyPass Network, which means over 65,000 ATMs are at your disposal with no fee.
-Citi offers branches in select cities and continues to grow; those branches usually have typical banking hours, and you can set appointments with a banker.
+Citi customers enjoy ATM access worldwide.
+Citi participates in the MoneyPass Network, which means over 65,000 ATMs are available with no fee.
+Citi offers branches in select cities and continues to grow.
+Those branches usually have typical hours, and you can set appointments with a banker.
 Mobile access is robust and allows you to move your money around anytime.

 Safety and Security